-Complaints and Requests for Evaluation of Judicial Conduct
+Requests for Evaluation of Judicial Conduct

 Any person may report allegations of judicial misconduct or a judicial disability to the Commission.
-In 2016 and continuing through June 30, 2017, such allegations could be filed on the Commission's complaint form or in the form of a letter or email that the Commission processed as a complaint.
-However, the Commission's experience has been that many persons filing "complaints" viewed the Commission's authority more broadly than the jurisdiction granted to it under the Colorado Constitution.
+Through June 30, 2017, such allegations could be filed on the Commission's complaint form or in the form of a letter or email that the Commission processed as a complaint.
+However, the Commission's experience had been that many persons filing "complaints" viewed the Commission's authority more broadly than the jurisdiction granted to it under the Colorado Constitution.
 Complaints often focused on disputed legal issues that were reserved for the courts or on the conduct of persons other than judges, such as district attorneys, defense attorneys, court staff, probation officers, law enforcement, or the staff of the Department of Corrections.
-The

-Commission was concerned that the complaint terminology led to unrealistic expectations by the complainants about the authority of the Commission.
+The Commission was concerned that the complaint terminology led to unrealistic expectations by the complainants about the authority of the Commission.

-Therefore, the Commission concluded that its procedural rules should be clarified.
+The Commission concluded that its procedural rules should be clarified.
 Colo.
 RJD 12, as of July 1, 2017, provides for a complainant to file a Request for Evaluation of Judicial Conduct (an "RFE") to report circumstances that may warrant the commencement of disciplinary or disability proceedings.
-The Commission anticipates that the emphasis on judicial conduct, in the information to be provided in the RFE, will promote public understanding about the Commission's role and encourage complainants to focus on judicial ethics rather than disputed decisions.
+The Commission anticipates that the emphasis on judicial conduct in the information to be provided in the RFE will promote public understanding about the Commission's role and encourage complainants to focus on judicial ethics rather than disputed decisions or the conduct of persons who are not judges.